- January 31, 2019

 Lightseekers is a strategy-based trading card game that can be played both multiplayer and single-player, with a focus on player-vs-player battles.
 The game takes place in the diverse fantasy world of Tantos, where players can choose from over 100 heroes and construct their own unique deck to determine the future of this magical planet.
 With fast-paced, tactical gameplay and immersive lore, Lightseekers offers a rich and engaging experience for both casual and experienced players.

-- Lightseekers offers a unique gameplay mechanic with its rotating card system, making it different from traditional TCGs.
+- Lightseekers offers a unique gameplay mechanic with a rotating card system that sets it apart from traditional TCGs.

-- The game is accessible for beginners, with simple rules and a casual pace, making it enjoyable for players of all ages.
+- The game is accessible for newcomers to card games, with simple rules and a casual pace, making it enjoyable for players of all ages.

-- The integration of physical and digital cards through a scanning feature is a standout aspect, allowing players to use their physical collections in the game.
+- The integration of physical and digital cards through a scanning feature is a standout aspect, allowing players to use their real-life collections in the game.

-- The game suffers from a poor mobile port experience on PC, with a bad UI and lack of essential features like deck editing and proper scaling.
+- The game suffers from a poor mobile port experience on PC, with a bad UI, slow animations, and a lack of essential features like deck editing.

 “Lightseekers is a light and enjoyable trading card game with unique gameplay mechanics.”